 The paper is organized as follows.
 In Sec.
-II the current crowding effect in the Ginzburg-Landau model is studied for the simple case of an annulus disk geometry and compared with the London model.
+II, the currentcrowding effect in the Ginzburg-Landau model is studied for the simple case of an annulus disk geometry and compared with the London model.
 In Sec.
-III the theoretical model and the numerical methods used to simulate various hairpin geometries are described.
+III, the theoretical model and the numerical methods used to simulate various hairpin geometries are described.
 In Sec.
-IV the fabrication and experimental setup are presented.
+IV, the fabrication and experimental setup are presented.
 In Sec.
-VA simulations and experimental results for the critical current dependency on the applied magnetic field are presented.
+VA, simulations and experimental results for the critical-current dependence on the applied magnetic field are presented.
 In Sec.
-VB the current crowding effect in the GTDGL and London models are compared for various hairpin geometries.
+VB, the current-crowding effects in the GTDGL and London models are compared for various hairpin geometries.
 In Sec.
-VC the critical current dependency on fill factor is studied, and in Sec.
-VD we suggest a novel meander geometry to mitigate current crowding.
+VC, the critical-current dependence on the fill factor is studied and in Sec.
+VD we suggest a meander geometry to mitigate current crowding.
 Finally, Sec.
 VI gives a summary and discussion of the results.

 II.
-CURRENT CROWDING IN THE LONDON AND GINZBURG-LANDAU MODEL
+CURRENT CROWDING IN THE LONDON AND GINZBURG-LANDAU MODELS

-The current crowding effect has been thoroughly studied in Ref.
+The current-crowding effect has been thoroughly studied in Ref.
 [9] in the potential flow limit using the London model.
-By using conformal mapping techniques to compute the energy barrier for vortex crossings, it was concluded that a turnaround or a constriction results in a reduced critical current compared to a straight superconductor.
-Computing the vortex barrier to find the critical current for a general superconducting geometry is difficult, but it is possible to simplify the calculations when the smallest radius-of-curvature R is much larger than the coherence length $\xi$ , which is often the case in practical applications.
-In this case, the critical current is obtained when the local critical current density is reached somewhere in the superconductor.
+By using conformal mapping techniques to compute the energy barrier for vortex crossings, it has been concluded that a turnaround or a constriction results in a reduced critical current compared to a straight superconductor.
+Computation of the vortex barrier to find the critical current for a general superconducting geometry is difficult but it is possible to simplify the calculations when the smallest radius of curvature R is much larger than the coherence length $\xi$ , which is often the case in practical applications.
+In this case, the critical current is obtained when the local critical-current density is reached somewhere in the superconductor.
 It is therefore sufficient to solve the Laplace equation to find the critical current.

 In Ref.
-[9] it is shown that most 180° turnarounds result in a significant critical current reduction and in general sharper turnarounds tend to result in a larger reduction.
+[9], it is shown that most $180^{\circ}$ turnarounds result in a significant critical-current reduction and, in general, that sharper turnarounds tend to result in a larger reduction.
 It is also shown that there exists an optimal turnaround geometry that does not reduce the critical current compared to a straight superconductor, within London theory.
-The inner boundary of the optimal bend is for $x \leq (2W/\pi) \ln 2$ parameterized as $y{\pm}(x) = \pm (2W/\pi) \cos^{-1} [\exp{\pi x/2W}/2]$ (see Fig. 10 in Ref.
+The inner boundary of the optimal bend is, for $x \le (2W/\pi) \ln 2$ , parametrized as $y+(x) =$ $\pm (2W/\pi) \cos^{-1}[\exp(\pi x/2W)/2]$ (see Fig. 10 in Ref.
 [9]), which takes the limiting value $y{\pm} = \pm W$ far from the bend.
-This means that two meander lines must
+This means that two meander lines must be separated by a distance of 2W in order to use this design.
+The optimal turnaround geometry is thus ideal in terms of current crowding.
+A drawback is that the fill factor, defined as the fraction of area covered by the superconducting film, is limited to 33%.